 05 Jan Driveway Drainage Solutions

 On extremely long driveways, consider having a gulley or drainage pipes at the sides of the drive for the runoff of moisture.
 These will carry the water away and deposit it in another place.
 However, it’s important to consider where it will be carried.
-Unless the ground is damp or marshy, creating drainage from crushes rock and pebbles, with a porous or drilled pipe above will allow the water to drain into the ground.
+Unless the ground is damp or marshy, creating drainage from crushed rock and pebbles, with a porous or drilled pipe above, will allow the water to drain into the ground.
 This is a better option than carrying it away to a storm drain.
-You can also use this system to direct the water away toward an area of your property that might be able to handle it, for example a woods or pond.
+You can also use this system to direct the water away toward an area of your property that might be able to handle it, such as a woods or pond.

-Land on either side of the driveway may be pitched towards the driveway.
-This may lead too much water to the driveway area.
+Land on either side of the driveway may be pitched toward the driveway, sending too much water to the driveway area.
 One solution to this situation is to grade the land at the driveway edge away from the driveway.
-This will then meet the land sloping towards the driveway so that a drainage swale can be created.
+This will then meet the land sloping toward the driveway so that a drainage swale can be created.
 A drainage swale is a pitched channel, typically located in lawn and not very noticeable, which takes water away to a lower location.